Little Arabia: Reaction to the "Arab Spring"

-During the Hosni Mubarak trial, local restaurants, including Nara Bistro and Nubia Cafe, were packed with people glued to TV screens watching live coverage of the trial until 5 am.

-In August 2011, a restaurant named "Medan el-Tahrir" or "Tahrir Square" opened on Magnolia Avenue.
-The restaurant hosted an event for the Syrian American Council, an organization opposed to Bashar al-Assad's rule, on August 13.
+During the Hosni Mubarak trial, local restaurants were packed with people glued to TV screens watching live coverage of the trial until 5 am.
+A restaurant also hosted an event for the Syrian American Council, an organization opposed to Bashar al-Assad's rule, on August 13.
 The event featured a representative of the Syrian Local Coordinating Committee addressing the attendees via Skype, as well as Ausama Monajed, editor of the "Syrian Revolution News Round-up."

 Efforts for district status

 Arab American business owners and activists pushed for the area to be recognized as an official district of the city of Anaheim for decades.
 In 2021, a majority of registered voters in the neighborhood favored the notion of receiving official recognition by the city as well as official signage noting the ethnic enclave.
 In 2022, the city officially recognized a mile-long stretch of Brookhurst Street.

 Economy

 Little Arabia is known for its popular hookah lounges.
 More than a dozen businesses that serve hookah and/or sells hookah supplies exist in the district.
-Established restaurants that serve hookah include Nara Bistro and Nubia Cafe.
-Popular hookah lounges include Hidden Cafe, Fusion Ultra Lounge, and Dream Cafe.

 Anaheim made national news in 2005 when the city banned belly dancing in Little Arabia's hookah bars.

-In its annual "Best of OC" awards, the OC Weekly awarded Olive Tree Restaurant, located on Brookhurst St. and Orange, the 2011 Best Middle Eastern Restaurant award.
-The restaurant is known for its "daily special" dishes.
-Each day, one or two specials, such as "Maqluba", "Sayadeia" (marinated, grilled whole fish), and "Kabsa".